Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 - Round-neck T-shirts

-- Leather clothes
+- Leather clothing

-- Clothes with provocative or profane texts
+- Clothing with provocative or offensive text

-- Military prints
+- Military prints or camouflage patterns

 - Sandals, slippers, or open-toed shoes